jacoblcbrown/film-Recommender-NLP/README.md

 # Film Suggester (NLP)

-Using NLP to suggest a film to  user bsed on their previous watches.
+Using NLP to suggest a film to  user bsed on what they have previously watched.